 - Baby may have a lot of milk messing from the sides of the mouth while feeding.

 - Baby might gag while breastfeeding.

 - The jewelry may come loose and choke the baby.

 - While breastfeeding, the jewelry may injure the baby’s gums, tongue, or palate.

 - The increased risk of infection.

 According to La Leche League…

 ‘Mita Saldana, a professional body piercer with the Chicago-based studio, Body Basics, says she's pierced many nipples and has never had a complaint about breastfeeding problems.
 Many of Saldana's clients are also friends.
 This affords her a unique vantage point from which to observe these women from the moment of a piercing, through the healing process, to life with a pierced nipple.
 One of Saldana's clients, a piercer herself, had her nipples pierced and went on to breastfeed.
 "She had no problems," said Saldana.
 Most nipples are pierced horizontally, though some clients prefer a vertical piercing.
 Horizontal piercing seems better suited for breastfeeding according to Elisabeth Speller, an Australian lactation consultant.’

 Could I Pierce My Nipples While Breastfeeding?

-It is strongly recommended to abstain from piercing the nipple while breastfeeding.
+It is strongly recommended to abstain from piercing the nipple while in a breastfeeding relationship.
 The average healing time for this type of piercing is 3 - 6 months or longer.
 A safe time would have been at least a year before becoming pregnant.
 Attempting to pierce your nipples during lactation could lead to serious issues such as mastitis and breast abscess.